wmhilton-stoplight/platform-docs/3.-design/get-request-samples.md

 ### Supported Languages

-> These request samples come from the open-source package [httpsnippet](https://github.com/Kong/httpsnippet), so if you'd like to contribute more, first send them a pull request then open an issue on [our GitHub repository](https://github.com/stoplightio/studio/issues).
+> These request samples come from the open-source package [httpsnippet](https://github.com/Kong/httpsnippet), so if you'd like to contribute more, first send them a pull request then open an issue on [this GitHub repository](https://github.com/stoplightio/studio/issues).

 Language | Library
 ---------|----------
 Shell | cURL
 Shell | HTTPie
 Shell | Wget
-Java | AsyncHttp
-Java | NetHttp
-Java | Unirest
-Java | OkHttp
 JavaScript | Fetch
 JavaScript | XMLHttpRequest
 JavaScript | jQuery